Transparent dark purple Travel Guide by Insurte logo

 • Highly qualified professionals.
 Austria uses a point-based system to grade whether or not professionals are considered highly qualified in Austria.
 Looking at a number of categories like highest education, work experience, and rewards, professionals are awarded points.
 To be deemed highly qualified, you must have a minimum number of points.

 • Skilled workers in shortage occupations.
 Also, a point-based system, and skilled workers who work in fields where there are current shortages in Austria can apply for a Red-White-Red Card.
 You must be able to prove your recognized and adequate training/certification in the field that you work in.
-There are both nationwide and region-wide shortages, and each year, Austria announces which professions are in short supply.
+There are both nationwide and regional shortages, and each year, Austria announces which professions are in short supply.

 • Other key workers.
 This is a broad category that also works on a point-based system.
 The key here (no pun intended) is that the worker must be within a specific salary bracket.
 Also, this role must be "unfillable" by a candidate in the Austrian Public Employment Service (AMS).
 Key workers can include professional athletes, musicians, etc.